eclipse-langium/langium-website/content/docs/document-lifecycle.md

 6. `Validated` when the document has been validated by the `DocumentValidator`.
 7. `Changed` when the document has been modified.

+State 1 is the initial state after creation of a document, and states 2 to 6 are part of its build process.
 The following diagram depicts how the `DocumentBuilder` processes `LangiumDocument`s depending on their state.
 More details about each step of the lifecycle can be found below.
 {{<mermaid>}}
 graph TD;
 N(LangiumDocumentFactory) -.-|Creation of LangiumDocuments| C{{Parsed}}

-A(DocumentBuilder) -->|Indexing of the AST| D(IndexManager) -.- E{{IndexedContent}}
+A(DocumentBuilder) -->|Indexing of symbols| D(IndexManager) -.- E{{IndexedContent}}
 A -->|Pre-processing| F(ScopeComputation) -.- G{{Processed}}
 A -->|Linking| H(Linker) -.- I{{Linked}}
 A -->|Indexing of cross-references| J(IndexManager) -.- K{{IndexedReferences}}
 A -->|Validation| L(DocumentValidator) -.- M{{Validated}}

 click N "./#creation-of-langiumdocuments"
-click D "./#indexing-of-the-ast"
+click D "./#indexing-of-symbols"
 click F "./#pre-processing"
 click H "./#linking"
 click J "./#indexing-of-cross-references"